 On January 29, 2019, PG&E filed Chapter 11 bankruptcy, which calls for “reorganization” of a company when its debts exceed its assets.
-PG&E’s bankruptcy filing does not end the lawsuits filed on behalf fire victims, it just means we will fight harder.
-While other law firms may be deterred, the team at NorCalFireLawyers remains 100% committed to advocating for our clients’ rights through the bankruptcy process, and getting the recovery they deserve from PG&E.
+PG&E’s bankruptcy filing did not end the lawsuits filed on behalf fire victims.
+It only made us fight harder.

 The need for PG&E’s bankruptcy filing stems from years of reckless conduct by PG&E that resulted in the Butte Fire, the 2017 North Bay Fires and the 2018 Camp Fire.
 Our team has litigated against many defendants in bankruptcy court, which can be a complex process.
 We have the knowledge and expertise to navigate lawsuits in bankruptcy court on our clients’ behalf, and we know that PGE has money.
 Bankruptcy or not, we will hold PG&E accountable for its actions, and guide our fire victim clients through the process.